Alfresco/tutorials/docs/contract-management/content-model.md

 <br />

 ## Prerequisites
 To complete this you need to have the latest Alfresco Content Services up and running.
 We suggest to [spin up an online trial](http://alfresco.com/try-acs) or [download the 30 day trial](https://www.alfresco.com/platform/content-services-ecm/trial/download).
-Note that the features described in these tutorials are only available in [Alfresco Share](https://vqpad0.trial.alfresco.com/share).

 <br />
 <br />